 - NYT Learning Network (M, H) — the excellent “Text to Text” feature pairs a literary text with a NYT article, along with discussion questions

-- Newsela (E, M, H) — a service launched in 2013 that offers recent articles from partner media outlets (e.g., Associated Press) in multiple versions aimed at a range of Lexile levels, along with quizzes and discussion questions
+- Newsela (E, M, H) — a service that offers recent articles from partner media outlets (e.g., Associated Press) in multiple versions aimed at a range of Lexile levels, along with quizzes and discussion questions

 - USA Today via Curriculet (E, M, H) — current events articles with leveled in-text assessments for each article; 45-day free trial available.